When an Android 9 device locks its screen or the app on the device runs in the background, the SDK may fail to capture the audio or video.

 Limited access to sensors in background

 Android 9 limits the ability for background apps to access user input and sensor data.
-If your app is running in the background on a device running Android 9, the system applies the following restrictions to your app:
+If your app is running in the background on a device running on Android 9, the system applies the following restrictions to your app:

 - Your app cannot access the microphone or camera.